-The prime minister congratulated team ISRO and tweeted,
+The prime minister congratulated the team ISRO.
+See his tweet here.

 Satish Dhawan Space Centre director P Kunhikrishnan said, “Isro has made it a habit of executing complex jobs in the most professional way.
 This has culminated in yet another successful event in Sriharikota.”